-The mass integration of Distributed Energy Resources requires a careful operational response to challenges such as voltage management, frequency regulation and network stability.
+Integration of Distributed Energy Resources requires a careful operational response to challenges such as voltage management, frequency regulation and network stability.

 However, well-integrated DERs can also provide solutions for addressing these network challenges and improving network efficiency.
 This is likely to require: